 When glass is not separated from your other recyclables it creates problems for our recycling system.
 It often breaks into small pieces and gets mixed in with plastics and paper, making them harder to recycle.

-From November you will be able to recycle glass bottles and jars by putting them in your purple-lidded glass bin, however, not all glass can be recycled.
+To prevent this from happening you should recycle glass bottles and jars by putting them in your purple-lidded glass bin, however, not all glass can be recycled.
 Drinking glasses and other household glass should all go in your rubbish bin.
 Only clean glass bottles and jars, without lids, are accepted.

-By separating glass jars and bottles using your glass bin we’re able to use what you throw away to make new glass products such as bottles, jars and even to resurface roads.
+By separating glass jars and bottles using your glass bin we’re able to use what you throw away to make new glass products such as bottles, jars and even to fix local roads.

 You can also bring any excess glass bottles or jars to our Yarra's Recycling Drop-off Centre in Clifton Hill.

-All Yarra residents (except those in the Abbotsford trial area) will receive a new 80-litre purple-lidded glass bin.
+All Yarra residents (except those in the Abbotsford trial area) now have an 80-litre purple-lidded glass bin.
 This bin is for glass only.

-If you live in an apartment block, we’ll provide you with a shared bin.
+If you live in an apartment block, you'll have a shared bin.

 If you live in Abbotsford, you have already been using a separate glass bin.
-You’ll have the option to swap over to a new 80-litre glass bin following the initial rollout.
+You now will have the option to swap over to a new 80-litre glass bin following the initial rollout.

-If you are a business in Yarra currently using our rubbish and recycling service you'll get a new 80-litre glass bin too.
+If you are a business in Yarra currently using our rubbish and recycling service you'll also have an 80-litre glass bin.

 How to use your purple-lidded glass bin